Báez homers twice, Cubs stay hot with 8-5 win over Reds

 TRAINER’S ROOM

 Cubs: Kris Bryant got a day out of the starting lineup because of a sore left elbow.
-Manager David Ross said the injury isn’t serious.
+Ross said the injury isn’t serious.

 Reds: Cather Tucker Barnhart was reinstated from the paternity list.
 Right-hander Robert Stephenson went on the 10-day injured list with a strained back.